Grok 4

 Multimodal Capabilities: Consolidating the Senses

-Grok-4 aims to be a fully multimodal platform, integrating various data types into a single, cohesive system.
+Grok-4 is a fully multimodal platform, integrating various data types into a single, cohesive system.

-Vision (Input): Building on the capabilities introduced with Grok-1.5V, Grok-4 will support both text and vision inputs at launch via its API.12 This will allow users and applications to submit images, diagrams, documents, and photographs for analysis, combining visual understanding with text-based reasoning.17
+Vision (Input): Grok-4 supports both text and vision inputs at launch via its API.
+This allows users and applications to submit images, diagrams, documents, and photographs for analysis, combining visual understanding with text-based reasoning.

-Future Modalities: While not confirmed for the initial release, the strategic direction for Grok points towards the inclusion of additional modalities.
-Speculation includes real-time video analysis, emotionally expressive voice synthesis, and even 3D object recognition and manipulation.30 The ambition is to create a single, consolidated AI that can perform tasks currently requiring multiple, disparate models.
+Future Modalities: While not available at the initial launch, the strategic direction for Grok points towards the inclusion of additional modalities, with video and audio processing on the future roadmap.
+The ambition is to create a single, consolidated AI that can perform tasks currently requiring multiple, disparate models.

 3. Grok-4 Code: "Engineering Intelligence Unleashed"

-The "specialized coding model," Grok-4 Code, is arguably the most anticipated component of the new release.
-It represents a direct and aggressive push into the developer tools market, aiming to redefine the relationship between programmers and AI.
+The specialized Grok-4 Code represents a direct and aggressive push into the developer tools market, aiming to redefine the relationship between programmers and AI.

 The Agentic Coding Revolution

-The core philosophy behind Grok-4 Code is to transcend simple code completion and move towards "agentic coding".3 Unlike tools that merely suggest the next line of code, an agentic model is envisioned as an autonomous partner in the software development lifecycle.
-It is designed to function as a co-pilot, debugger, pair-programmer, and software architect simultaneously.30 This ambition positions Grok-4 Code not just as a competitor to GitHub Copilot, but as a potential paradigm shift in how software is created, aiming to dramatically compress development timelines and empower individual developers with the capabilities of an entire team.30
+The core philosophy behind Grok-4 Code is to transcend simple code completion and move towards "agentic coding".
+Unlike tools that merely suggest the next line of code, an agentic model is envisioned as an autonomous partner in the software development lifecycle.
+It is designed to function as a co-pilot, debugger, pair-programmer, and software architect simultaneously.
+This ambition positions Grok-4 Code not just as a competitor to GitHub Copilot, but as a potential paradigm shift in how software is created.

 The Native IDE Experience